 Gliomas are tumors that grow in various parts of the brain.
 Optic gliomas can affect:

-- One or both of the optic nerves, which carry visual information to the brain from each eye
+- One or both of the optic nerves that carry visual information to the brain from each eye

 - The optic chiasm, the area where the optic nerves cross each other in front of the hypothalamus of the brain

 An optic glioma may also grow along with a hypothalamic glioma.

 Causes of Optic glioma

 Optic gliomas are rare.
 The cause of optic gliomas is unknown.
 Most optic gliomas are slow-growing and noncancerous (benign) and occur in children, almost always before age 20.

 There is a strong association between optic glioma and neurofibromatosis Type 1 (NF1).

 The symptoms are due to the tumor growing and pressing on the optic nerve and nearby structures.
 Symptoms may include: